Integrations

 Vendor Sync

-- Enable Pull vendors from accounting to import your accounting system's supplier list into Topkey's Bill Pay vendor records.
+To import your accounting system's supplier list into Topkey Bill Pay:

 Card Transactions

-- Navigate to Accounting → Transactions (under the Accounting section in the left navigation).
+- Navigate to Accounting → Transactions.

 - Select the transactions you want to push using the checkboxes.